svm9000/realtime-stock-analyzer/README.md

 ![Architectural Diagram](src/images/architecture.PNG)

----

-## 🏗️ Architecture

-The Real-Time Stock Analyzer is built on a microservices architecture.
-Below is an overview of the key components:

 ### Key Components:
 1. **Producer**: Fetches stock data from Yahoo Finance and streams it to Kafka.
 2. **Kafka**: Acts as the message broker for real-time data streaming.